ibm-cloud-docs/Cloudant/offerings/bluemix.md

 Partitioned query requests consume a variable number of read operations that depend on the results returned.
 Consumption is based on two axes:

-1. The number of rows that are read from the index involved in the query.
+1. The number of rows that are read from the index that is involved in the query.
 2. The number of documents read from the database, if any, during the execution of the query.

 #### `_all_docs`, view, and search queries

-Each block of 100 rows that are read from the index consumes 1 read operation.
-In addition, each document that is read from the database during execution of a query consumes 1 read unit.
+Each block of 100 rows that are read from the index consumes one read operation.
+In addition, each document that is read from the database during execution of a query consumes one read unit.

 The number of rows that are read from the index is the same as the number of results returned.
 Documents are only read from the database when `include_docs=true` is